gitlabhq/gitlab-runner/docs/faq/README.md

 Additional info can be found under issue [#1025](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner/issues/1025).

 ## 9. My gitlab runner is on Windows.
-How can I get colored ouptut on the web terminal?
+How can I get colored output on the web terminal?

 **Short answer:**